 Ronit Levy, Psy.D., Clinical Director

 Dr. Ronit Levy was named one of the Best Psychologists in Pennsylvania in 2018 and 2019, by Top Doctor.
 To receive this honor, Dr. Levy was nominated and chosen by patients and other top specialists across the United States because of her experience and expertise in the field of Cognitive Behavioral Therapy for Anxiety and OCD.

-Successful, high achieving teens and adults seek out Dr. Levy when the shame, distress, and fear they experience every day is ruining their relationships, careers, and health.
+Successful, high achieving teens and adults seek out Dr. Levy when the shame, distress, and fear they experience every day are ruining their relationships, careers, and health.
 Dr. Levy believes that people have the power to feel in control of their lives, even in challenging situations.

 She combines over 15 years of experience with Cognitive Behavioral Therapy (CBT) with the latest research in neurotrauma, chronic illness, problem solving, personality, and relationships to help her patients stop obsessing, reduce fears, change negative beliefs, make better decisions, and end toxic relationships.
 Patients stop feeling desperate.
 Instead, they feel confident, strong, and secure.
 As a result, their relationships, friendships, health, finances, and work/school performance improve.
 What makes her unique is that she has lived with many of the issues that she counsels her patients on.
 Her patients find that Dr. Levy’s personal experience, combined with her strong professional expertise, are responsible for her outstanding success rate.